Finance and Investments

 Each year, thousands of these donors become philanthropic leaders by providing gifts to support NIU students and to help create a transformational learning environment.

 One of the University’s most powerful sources of funding comes from unrestricted gifts.
-This support allows the University to respond to its highest needs, most urgent priorities, and areas of greatest opportunity.
-Unrestricted funding also supports the increasingly important mission of private fundraising through the NIU Foundation and allows the University to navigate and evolve in today’s rapidly changing world.
+This support allows the NIU Foundation to seize emerging and existing opportunities to help support the University.
+Unrestricted funding also supports the increasingly important mission of private fundraising through the NIU Foundation.

 Public universities like NIU employ a variety of methods to secure vital unrestricted funds.
 These methods include placing priority on unrestricted solicitations, using operating monies available to the University, assigning a modest portion of the endowment for unrestricted use, and designating a portion of each gift as unrestricted.